 Process: Agile/Scrum, ITIL

-Led SEPA implementation (B2B and Core).
+Led SEPA (B2B and Core) implementation.

 Managed system adaptation projects.